Winner of the 2018 ARROW Five Years Out Art Challenge Innovation Award

 This challenge is a world-wide competition for innovation in the arts in conjunction with the Cherry Creek Arts Festival.
-I’m honored that my proposal was chosen as one of seven finalists, and thrilled my piece was chosen for the Innovation Prize!
-My textile will be displayed at the 2018 Cherry Creek Arts Festival and then become part of the Arrow Electronics fine art collection.
+I’m honored that my proposal was chosen as one of seven finalists, and thrilled my piece was chosen for the Innovation Award!
+My textile will be displayed at the 2018 Cherry Creek Arts Festival and will become part of the Arrow Electronics fine art collection.

-Inspired by how bees see the color spectrum, this artwork is also a nod to Arrow Electronic’s work creating an alternative to pesticides using pheromones.
+Inspired by how bees see the color spectrum, this artwork is also a nod to Arrow Electronic’s work with Semios creating an alternative to pesticides using pheromones.

 Excerpt from my artwork proposal to ARROW:

 “Bees and other pollinators see a different segment of the color spectrum than we do, most notably the ultraviolet aspect.
 And silk—my choice medium—has an uncanny ability to glow when back-lit.
 So I’d like to combine my silk textile art with a LED fabric-faced light box, and employ only the colors that a bee sees, giving the viewer a glimpse of the world through a pollinator’s eyes.

 Alongside this luminescence, the seams of my artwork would be amplified.
 These seams are important aspects of my work, a delicate physical representation of how separate things relate and connect.
 When sewing my work, I lightly overlap the raw edges of the fabric and stitch in a zigzag over both, connecting them together.
 This double layer, about 1/8” wide, becomes a pronounced line when held up to the light, similar to the soldered seams of stained glass.”